tartley/tartley.github.io/posts/doomsday-clock.md

 <br />

 This forms a genuine riposte to *Watchmen's* criticism of the superhero genre.
-Yes, the DC heroes inhabit a simpler world, but there is a mythological power in what they represent as symbols.
-Particularly the value of *hope*, as personified by Superman, which - quite literally, in this tale - makes all other things possible.
+Yes, the DC heroes inhabit a simpler world, but the simplicity serves a purpose.
+Escaping the mundane enhances the mythological power of what they represent as symbols.
+Particularly the value of *hope*, as personified by Superman, which, although possibly somewhat overwrought in the telling - quite literally, in this tale - makes all other things possible.

 I was especially pleased with the quiet, understated places Doomsday Clock goes with *Mothman's*, back-story.
 The character in *Watchmen* was only a punchline,